 With Chime, a bad credit score is no longer a deal-breaker.
 They offer an award-winning mobile bank account and debit card with no credit check.

-There are no hidden bank fees.
-And by that, we mean, no overdraft fees, no monthly maintenance fees, no foreign transaction fees, and no minimum balance fees – ever.
+You can open an account online with no hidden bank fees.
+And by that, we mean no overdraft fees, no monthly maintenance fees, no foreign transaction fees, and no minimum balance fees – ever.

 They offer over 60,000 fee-free MoneyPass® and Visa® Plus Alliance ATMs.
 Plus, you can get your paycheck up to 2 days earlier with direct deposit.
 Chime is definitely the best option on this list.